datahubio/datarich-demo/posts/story1.md

 ![[climate-change.jpeg]]

-[Here is the source GitHub](https://github.com/datopian/datarich-demo) repository with the markdown files and assets used to render this site.
+[Here is the source file on GitHub](https://github.com/datopian/datarich-demo) repository with the markdown files and assets used to render this site.

 ## Table of Contents